facebookresearch/habitat-challenge/README.md

 1. More instructions on how to train the DD-PPO model can be found in [habitat-lab/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo).
 See the corresponding README in habitat-lab for how to adjust the various hyperparameters, save locations, visual encoders and other features.

-1. Evaluate on the minival dataset for the `rearrange_easy` task from the command line via
+1. Evaluate on the minival dataset for the `rearrange_easy` task from the command line via.
+First enter the `habitat-challenge` directory.
+Ensure, you have the datasets installed in this directory as well.
+If not, run `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets`.
     ```bash
     CHALLENGE_CONFIG_FILE=configs/tasks/rearrange_easy.local.rgbd.yaml python agents/habitat_baselines_agent.py --evaluation local --input-type depth --cfg-path configs/methods/ddppo_monolithic.yaml
     ```